wp-plugins/cookie-notice/readme.txt

 == Upgrade Notice ==

-= 1.2.2 =
+= 1.2.3 =
-* Fix: Read more linking to default site language in WPML & Polylang
+* New: Portuguese translation, thanks to Luis Maia